Friedreich Ataxia, Frataxin, Quantitative, Blood Spot

 Monitoring frataxin levels in patients with Friedreich ataxia

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Friedreich ataxia (FA) is an autosomal recessive disease affecting approximately 1:50,000 Caucasians.
 The disease is clinically characterized by progressive spasticity, ataxia, dysarthria, absent lower limb reflexes, sensory loss, and scoliosis.
-Hypertrophic cardiomyopathy is present in approximately two-thirds of patients with FA and represents the most frequent cause of premature death.
-Most individuals begin experiencing initial symptoms between 10 and 15 years of age, although there are atypical late-onset forms with initial symptoms presenting after age 25.
+Hypertrophic cardiomyopathy is present in approximately two-thirds of patients and is the most frequent cause of premature death in individuals with FA.
+Although most individuals begin experiencing initial symptoms between 10 and 15 years of age, atypical late-onset forms with initial symptoms presenting after age 25 do occur.

 Historically, FA has been diagnosed by use of a DNA-based molecular test to detect the presence of the GAA expansion.
-However, a molecular-based analysis is not able to effectively monitor treatment, is not amenable to multiplexing with other disease analytes, nor can it be efficiently utilized for population screening.
+Unfortunately, testing for the triplet repeat expansion will miss those patients with point mutations or deletions.
+Moreover, a molecular-based analysis is not able to effectively monitor treatment, is not amenable to multiplexing with other disease analytes, nor can it be efficiently utilized for population screening.
 In contrast, a protein-based assay measuring concentration of frataxin is suitable for both diagnosis as well as treatment monitoring in individuals with FA.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Pediatric (<18 years) normal frataxin: > or =15 ng/mL